DLXPlugins/simple-comment-editing/readme.txt

 == Upgrade Notice ==

-= 2.7.4 =
+= 2.8.0 =
-Updating Akismet integration so it can be disabled.
+New Mailchimp integration for your comment section.
+WP 6.1 compatibility.

 = 2.7.2 =
 Documentation, compatibility, and logo update.
 Introducing Comment Edit Pro.